-- Level 1: The introductory course to CrossFit which focuses on the philosophy behind CrossFit and movements to prepare course participants to help others improve their health and fitness using CrossFit Technique.
+Level 1: The introductory course to CrossFit focuses on CrossFit’s philosophy and movements to prepare course participants to help others improve their health and fitness using CrossFit Technique.

-- Level 2: The intermediate course which builds on the Level 1 training by diving deeper into methodology, the program design and how to implement them in coaching.
+Level 2: The intermediate course builds on the Level 1 training by diving deeper into the methodology, the program design, and implementing them in coaching.

-- Level 4: After completion of the other levels, the Level 4 credential is the highest credential offered and is earned by passing the CCFC (Certified CrossFit Coach) assessment, which evaluates performance by observing workouts facilitated by the coach.
+Level 4: After completing the other classes, the Level 4 credential is the highest credential offered and is earned by passing the CCFC (Certified CrossFit Coach) assessment, which evaluates the performance by observing workouts facilitated by the coach.

-- Cost is also an essential consideration.
+Cost is also an essential consideration.
 Like any free-market business, the range is wide for personal training rates.
-You should know your budget before you start meeting with trainers so you don’t get your heart set on someone you cannot afford.
+You should know your budget before you start meeting with trainers to get your heart set on someone you cannot afford.

-- Compatibility refers to whether the trainer has the right coaching style for you.
+Compatibility refers to whether the trainer has the right coaching style for you.
 Like any working relationship, you have to be able to communicate.
 That means you should be able to express your concerns and listen to their advice; they should be able to hear your concerns and set proper expectations.
-Furthermore, you need a coach that can work with your learning style.
-If you need a firm hand, then you should find someone that fosters discipline with a drill-sergeant style.
+Furthermore, it would help if you had a coach that can work with your learning style.
+If you need a firm hand, you should find someone who fosters discipline with a drill-sergeant style.
 If you like to be encouraged and complimented, then a cheerleader-style trainer might be better.
 You set yourself up for success when you know what will work for you and find those qualities in your trainer.

-- Contract means the details of your working relationship.
+Contract means the details of your working relationship.
 You need to understand how they schedule and what they expect from you each week.
-You also should know where they work; i.e., are they tied to a gym, or can you meet anywhere for sessions?
-You should be familiar with your potential trainer’s sick and cancellation policies, so there are not any surprises or bad feelings there.
+You also should know where they work, i.e., are they tied to a gym, or can you meet anywhere for sessions?
+You should be familiar with your potential trainer’s sick and cancellation policies, so there are no surprises or bad feelings there.
 The more you know going in, the better.

 The Five Cs—Credentials, Capability, Cost, Compatibility, and Contract—should make it possible to narrow down the personal trainer candidates.
-Now, you have the information you need to make an informed decision about which personal trainer is best for you.
+Now, you have the information you need to decide which personal trainer is best for you.

 King, Jamie.
 “10 Things to Consider Before Choosing a Personal Trainer.”
 Huffpost.com.
 6 January 2015.
 Web.
 11 November 2019. <https://www.huffpost.com/entry/choosing-a-personal-trainer_b_6085318>.